 - Knead well until the dough turns soft, elastic & pliable.
 When you press down the dough with your finger, it should dent easily.

-- Divide the dough to 6 to 8 parts depending on the size you prefer. (for yeast naan refer notes 2 & 3 below)
+- Grease your fingers and divide the dough to 6 to 8 parts depending on the size you prefer.

 - Make smooth balls and keep them covered until you finish rolling the naans.